choke06/Verity/README.md

 Source credibility and claim credibility depend on each other recursively.

-A source becomes credible if it consistently supports true claims.
+A source becomes more credible if it consistently supports true claims.
-A claim becomes credible if it is supported by credible sources.
+A claim becomes more credible if it is supported by credible sources.

 Without external ground truth, we often rely on agreement between sources as evidence of truth.